lorencianodramayo/code-inline/README.md

 # Code-Inline Instructions

 * Download/Pull files from Repo.
-* Access the project folder using cmd/terminal and type `npm install`
+* Access the project folder using cmd/terminal and type `npm init -y && npm install`
+* Make sure dependencies are all installed (it should generate a `node_modules` folder) otherwise, remove `package-lock.json` and type `npm init -y && npm install` again
 * Once done, create a new folder named `creatives`